Tecsmith/sr99-keyboard-pcb/README.md

 <p align="center"><img src="docs/donotbuild.min.svg" alt="Under Construction" width="320"></p>

-> :warning: Design is done bot not tested.
+> :warning: Design is done but not tested.
 Please hold-off on building until the design can be verified and the software is written.

 ## Intent